CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Methodology

 $\tau$ regulates the trade-off between diversity and quality \citep{ye2025uncovering}.
 When $\tau$ is large, the generated samples become more diverse.
 As $\tau \to 0$, the distribution sharpens and the results become deterministic.
 At $\tau=0$, it corresponds to greedy decoding.

-Configuring the temperature parameter $\tau$ for low-resource PLs is challenging due to two primary factors. \ding{182} \textbf{Inherent Uncertainty of Low-Resource PLs.} Due to limited and often lower-quality training data, low-resource PLs tend to produce ``flat and uncertain'' output distributions, in contrast to the confident predictions typical of high-resource PLs. \ding{183} \textbf{Context-Dependent Optimality.} The optimal $\tau$ is highly context-dependent, varying significantly across models, tasks, and languages since each occupies distinct subspaces of the training distribution \citep{Li2025ExploringTI}.
+Configuring the temperature parameter $\tau$ for low-resource PLs is challenging due to two primary factors. \ding{182} \textbf{Limited Confidence in Low-Resource PLs.} Due to limited and often lower-quality training data, low-resource PLs tend to produce ``flat'' output distributions, in contrast to the confident predictions typical of high-resource PLs. \ding{183} \textbf{Context-Dependent Optimality.} The optimal $\tau$ is highly context-dependent, varying significantly across models, tasks, and languages since each occupies distinct subspaces of the training distribution \citep{Li2025ExploringTI}.
 This results in a combinatorial explosion over the combinations of model, dataset, and language, making fine-grained $\tau$ tuning prohibitively expensive and impractical for real-world applications.

 Based on the above considerations, and motivated by the language-agnostic benefits of diversified sampling \citep{khairi2025lifegivessamplesbenefits}, we adopt a multi-temperature hedged sampling strategy to generate a candidate pool of low-resource program code.
 This method is designed to be universally applicable across PLs, balancing quality and diversity.
 Specifically, we draw samples using multiple high-temperature values (to encourage diversity) while also including the greedy-decoding sample ($\tau = 0$).
 For instance, we selected temperatures of 0, 0.7, 0.9, and 1.1, with the number of samples being 1, 3, 3, and 3, respectively.
-The approach mitigates the instability typical of high-temperature sampling: the greedy sample serves as a reliable fallback when high-variance samples introduce errors, thus maintaining a baseline level of executable candidates.
-Meanwhile, the high-temperature variants promote diversity in structure and logic, enhancing exploration of the output space in a language-independent manner.